cloudmesh-community/book/chapters/class/516/week3-arch.md

 #### Python Classes

-This can be completed at a later time throughout the class
+This can be completed at a later time throughout the class:

 * What is `self` in classes?
-* Why does `self` needs to be used in regular method definitions in classes?
+* Why does `self` need to be used in regular method definitions in classes?
 * What can I do with __init__ and why is it used?
 * What is `cls` and `@classmethods`?
 * Why would one use `@staticmethod`?